AmrKhalifa/Solutions-to-MIT-6.0002-Introduction-to-Computational-Thinking-and-Data-Science-assignments/README.md

 # Solutions-to-MIT-6.0002-Introduction-to-Computational-Thinking-and-Data-Science-assignments
-MIT 6.0002 Introduction to Computational Thinking and Data Science assignments solutions
+Here are my solutions to the assignments of MIT 6.0002 Introduction to Computational Thinking and Data Science in Python !